Andro-GM24/UD/Data Base/financial loan system/README.md

 a loans have only one co-debt

-a client can have many pays
+a loan can have many pays

 a pay can only have one client

-loan can have one loan

 a codebt can have many loans